celogeek/go-comic-converter/README.md

     	Brightness readjustement: between -100 and 100, > 0 lighter, < 0 darker
   -contrast int
     	Contrast readjustement: between -100 and 100, > 0 more contrast, < 0 less contrast
+  -crop
+    	Crop images (default true)
+  -hascover
+    	Has cover.
+Indicate if your comic have a cover.
+The first page will be used as a cover and include after the title. (default true)
   -input string
     	Source of comic to convert: directory, cbz, zip, cbr, rar, pdf -limitmb int